Learn cPanel

 Before you can continue any further with this tutorial, you will need to access the cPanel service for your Web Hosting Account.
 To do that, please follow our tutorial "How to access cPanel".
 If you are already logged in or if you are aware of how to access cPanel, please continue with this guide.

 Once you are logged into the cPanel service, please look for the "Domains" features group.
-In it, you should find the "Redirects" feature.
+Under it, you should find the "Redirects" feature.
 Once you see it, please click on it.

 cPanel will then redirect you to a brand new page called "Redirects" where you will be able to manage all aspects of this feature.